 17. Passaic River

-The manufacturing industries have left behind layers of dioxin, mercury, PCBs, and many other harmful contaminants in the sediment.
+The manufacturing industries have left layers of dioxin, mercury, PCBs, and many other harmful contaminants in the sediment.
 This pollution, along with harmful disease-causing organisms brought in through combined sewer overflow events, has worsened the river’s water quality.

 18. River Danube